Enriques surfaces with normal K3-like coverings: Frobenius pullback of rational elliptic surfaces

 Let $k$ be an algebraically closed ground field of arbitrary characteristic $p>0$.
 Suppose that $f:J\ra\PP^1$ is a rational elliptic surface that is relatively minimal and jacobian.
 In this section, we examine the Frobenius pullback $J^{(p/\PP^1)}$, which is defined by the cartesian diagram

+where $F:\PP^1\ra\PP^1$ is the relative Frobenius.
 Here we collect some elementary general facts, although eventually we are mainly interested in characteristic two.
 First note that the singularities on $J^{(p/B)}$ are Zariski, according to Proposition \ref{frobenius pullback zariski}.
-In particular, the Frobenius pullback is locally of complete intersection, in particular Gorenstein, and its tangent sheaf is locally free.
+In particular, the Frobenius pullback is locally of complete intersection, hence Gorenstein, and its tangent sheaf is locally free.
 Let us write $\O_J(n)$ and $\O_{J^{(p/\PP^1)}}(n)$ for the invertible sheaves $f^*\O_{\PP^1}(n)$ and $g^*\O_{\PP^1}(n)$, respectively.

 \begin{proposition} \mylabel{dualizing sheaf} The dualizing sheaf is $\omega_{J^{(p/\PP^1)}}=\O_{J^{(p/\PP^1)}}(p-2)$. \end{proposition}

 \proof By assumption, $f:J\ra\PP^1$ is a rational elliptic surface that is relatively minimal and jacobian.
 According to \cite{Cossec; Dolgachev 1989}, Proposition 5.6.1 we have $\omega_J=\O_J(-1)$.
 Using $\omega_{\PP^1}=\O_{\PP^1}(-2)$ one gets $\omega_{J/\PP^1}=\O_J(1)$.
 Relative dualizing sheaves commute with flat base change.
 It follows that the relative dualizing sheaf for $J^{(p/\PP^1)}\ra\PP^1$ is the preimage of $F^*\O_{\PP^1}(1)=\O_{\PP^1}(p)$, and the result follows.